Art & Adventure in Morocco

 Kantara's Signature Tour is a 12-day adventure for 8 to 15 travelers, offering authentic and memorable experiences throughout Morocco-- from the imperial cities, to the majestic Atlas Mountains, to the Sahara desert and back again.

 On this tour we experience the complexity and beauty of the country, as well as the warmth and hospitality of Moroccans.
-From day one, this tour offers guests an unparalleled experience in Morocco that is born out of not only Alia's many years of travel in Morocco, but also her familial connections with Moroccans throughout the country.
+From day one, this tour offers guests an unparalleled experience in Morocco that is born out of not only Alia's many years of travel in the region, but also her familial connections with Moroccans throughout the country.

 HIGHLIGHTS: Welcome dinner and exploration of Jmaa el Fna